 Creamy, delicious, smooth, and easy home made yogurt.
 This pressure cooker yogurt recipe has 3 ingredients and is a set it and forget it dish.
 You'll never go back to store-bought after you learn just how easy and tasty yogurt in the pressure cooker is.

-I have to admit, when I first heard about yogurt making I shunned the idea.
+I have to admit, when I first heard about pressure cooker yogurt making I shunned the idea.
 Why would I spend 16 hours creating yogurt at home when I can easily purchase it at the store?
 Then one day, I just decided to go for it.
 I had read many people's experiences in various forums and decided I needed to give it a try, even if I didn't know if it would turn out.
-I went with the cold start yogurt method because it seemed the least painful.
-To my surprise - it did work!
-And it was creamy and delicious and a FRACTION of the calories and sugar store bought yogurt has.
+I went with a method that involved zero boiling because it seemed the least painful.
+To my surprise - it turns out flawlessly.
+And it is creamy, delicious, and a FRACTION of the calories and cost of store bought yogurt has.
 Let me show you just how to do it!

-When making yogurt without boiling, there are a few things you will need for this method:
+When making yogurt without boiling, there are a few things you will need:

-The first is an ultra-pasteurized milk.
+Ultra Pasteurized Milk - The first is an ultra-pasteurized milk.
 The reason for this is simple - using regular pasteurized milk can result in lots of yucky bacteria building up.
-So go for the ultra pasteurized versions to make your cold start yogurt.
+So go for the ultra pasteurized versions to make your instant pot yogurt.
 If you want to use a regular milk you will need to do a boil start method for yogurt making.